 When you are first admitted to Southern Utah University, the University classifies you as either a resident student or a non-resident student.
 SUU then uses this classification to determine your tuition and fees.
 It is the student’s responsibility to apply for residency status.
 For questions on tuition and fees, contact the Cashier’s Office.
 For questions about student loans, short term emergency loans, or financial aid, contact the Financial Aid & Scholarships Office.
 For questions about residency status, contact the Admissions Office.

-SUU tuition and fees are determined by the University administration and the State Board of Regents.
-The administration and board reserve the right to change tuition and fees as necessary.
+SUU tuition and fees are determined by the University administration and the State Board of Higher Education.
+The administration and Board reserve the right to change tuition and fees as necessary.
 Please review the SUU website for up-to-date tuition figures: www.suu.edu/cashier/tuition.html.